Doctor of Philosophy in Architecture

 Dissertation and oral defense

 The Doctor of Philosophy (Ph.D.) in Architecture program is for those individuals who desire to pursue careers in academia and/or in research-based professional practice.
 As the most advanced academic degree, the Ph.D. recognizes both the highest level of expertise and the production of significant novel work.
-The program demands a deep understanding of architecture’s history and its contemporary intellectual terrain, a command of advanced research methodologies, and a commitment to critical inquiry that extends its frontiers.
+The program, which is offered in two tracks, Technologies of the Built Environment (TBE) and History, Theory, and Criticism (HTC), demands a deep understanding of the related theories in contemporary intellectual terrain, a command of advanced research methodologies, and a commitment to critical inquiry that extends the frontiers of knowledge.

 The program begins with advanced coursework and culminates in a dissertation that is the result of extensive, original, and rigorous research and thought.
 The Ph.D. program grows out of the school’s collective commitment to progressive research that is grounded in the realities of the workplace and devoted to contesting existing values and ideologies.
-Doctoral students will participate in the experiments of design studios and will later help guide these efforts in mentoring roles, helping to shape the debate within the college through their involvement in the college’s “cloud studio.”
+Doctoral students also have the opportunity to participate in the experiments of design studios and later help guide these efforts in mentoring roles, helping to shape the debate within the college through their involvement in the college’s “advanced studio.”

-Upon completion of the first academic year, the candidate will be required to pass a written qualifying examination before he or she will officially be admitted to Ph.D. candidacy.
-At the end of the program, the candidate will take a final examination which will consist of an oral presentation and defense of of the dissertation.
-Current areas of study include high-rise and long-span buildings, technology applications, energy conscious design, emerging urbanisms, housing, history/theory, and advanced computer applications.
+Upon completion of the first academic year, the candidate will be required to pass a qualifying examination in both written and oral formats.
+The student is also required to take and pass a comprehensive examination, often at the end of the second year, before they will officially be admitted to Ph.D. candidacy.
+At the end of the program, the candidate will take a final examination which will consist of an oral presentation and defense of the dissertation.
+Current areas of study include urban energy modeling, high-rise and long-span buildings, technology applications, energy conscious design, emerging urbanisms, housing, history/theory, and advanced computer applications.
 Work for the Ph.D. must be completed within six years after admission to doctoral candidacy.

 The program requires a minimum of 52 credit hours, usually completed in three-and-a-half to four years beyond the M.Arch. degree.
 Students must complete at least 24 credit hours of dissertation research courses.
 A maximum of 12 credit hours of 400-level credit is allowed.